bronsondunbar/get-random-users-profiles-using-fetch-api/README.md

-# Get Random Users Profiles using JQuery
+# Get Random Users Profiles using Fetch

 This example uses the random user profile generate to get a list of user profiles and then filter them according to user attributes.